 - Significantly reduced peatland fires and associated haze through fire prevention and peatland rehabilitation;

 - Integrated management of targeted peatlands to maintain ecological functions and biodiversity and reduce greenhouse gas (GHG) emissions;

 - Peatlands are sustainably managed to enhance livelihood and maintain economic value.

 |EU & Germany||GIZ GmbH||Strengthen ASEAN and AMS to implement APMS and NAPPs through capacity-building and institutional framework along with selected tangible demonstration activities on the ground, including strengthening regional cooperation through the provision of technical and material support to regional institutions on sustainable peatland management (Peatland Governance)|

 |EU||People for Peat -coalition of World Resource Institute Indonesia (WRI Indonesia), Tropical Rainforest Conservation & Research Centre (TRCRC), and IDH Sustainable Trade Initiative||Improve Non-State Actor (NSA) participation to strengthen community’s organisation and capacity on sustainable management of use of peatlands (NSA Participation).
 It involves a bottom-up approach, aiming at encouraging the participation of NSA, including non-governmental organisations (NGOs), academia, and local communities, on sustainable peatland management under the guidance of APMS and National Action Plans of Peatlands (NAPs).|

-The total budget of SUPA is EUR 24,556,000 (co-financed by the EU and the German Federal Ministry for the Environment, Nature Conservation, Building and Nuclear Safety (BMU)) for the duration of 60 months.
+The total budget of SUPA is EUR 24,556,000 (co-financed by the EU and the German Federal Ministry for the Environment, Nature Conservation, Nuclear Safety and Consumer Protection (BMUV)) for the duration of 60 months.